 - Commitment to continual updates of our content and improvements.
 Electronic access to hundreds of templates/ support materials to conduct you own meetings, workshops, and presentations.

-- Availability of continuing professional development through our Advanced Facilitation training that enables experienced facilitators to expand their abilities and continue to grow as facilitators.
+- Continuing professional development through our Advanced Facilitation training, enabling experienced facilitators to expand their abilities and continue to grow.

 - Continual fine-tuning and improvement of our technique through our own (and alumni) in-field application of FAST facilitation as regular, practical facilitators—we practice what we preach!